Introducing some members of the Collaborative

 I am originally from the Ivory Coast and have lived in Canada since 2006.
 I have been a human rights activist, for the last 15 years, working with various communities on promoting diversity and inclusion as well as working to address human rights issues related to HIV and Key Affected Populations.

 In 2003, I co-founded the first LGBT+ organization called Arc-en-ciel Plus based in Côte d’Ivoire.
 As member of the Canadian Network of Positive People and member of Gay, MSM and Trans Positive (GMT+), I took an active part in writing the Paris Declaration for Key Affected Population as well as the Undetectable = Untransmissible Campaign.
 In 2016, I founded the House of Culture and Arts for Human Diversity based in Côte d’Ivoire; an organization that aims to use Culture, Arts and Sports to address issues related to HIV, Human rights and advocacy.
-As an activist I have actively contributed to building the Movement across the African continent.
-As a Queer feminist, I aim to educate and engage men in promoting women rights and gender-based equality.

 I have worked in the HIV/AIDS sector for over 13 years and held senior positions with the African and Caribbean Council on HIV/AIDS in Ontario (ACCHO) and the International Council of AIDS Service Organizations (ICASO).
 Currently, I am a senior policy analyst with the Ontario Ministry of Health and Long-Term Care's AIDS and Hepatitis C Programs.